 - Fetal ultrasound.
-Your doctor may also recommend close monitoring of your baby's growth, typically through ultrasound.
-The images of your baby created during the ultrasound exam allow your doctor to estimate fetal weight and the amount of fluid in the uterus (amniotic fluid).
+Your primary care provider will likely recommend close monitoring of your baby's growth, typically through ultrasound.
+The images of your baby created during the ultrasound exam allow for estimates of the baby's weight and the amount of fluid in the uterus (amniotic fluid).

 - Nonstress test or biophysical profile.
 A nonstress test is a simple procedure that checks how your baby's heart rate reacts when your baby moves.
 A biophysical profile uses an ultrasound to measure your baby's breathing, muscle tone, movement and the volume of amniotic fluid in your uterus.

-- Anticonvulsant medications.
-If your preeclampsia is severe, your doctor may prescribe an anticonvulsant medication, such as magnesium sulfate, to prevent a first seizure.
+- Anticonvulsant medication, such as magnesium sulfate, to prevent seizures

 Coping and support

-It may help to learn about your condition.
-In addition to talking to your doctor, do some research.
-Make sure you understand when to call your doctor, how you should monitor your baby and your condition, and then find something else to occupy your time so that you don't spend too much time worrying.
+It may help to learn more about your condition.
+In addition to talking to your provider, do some research.
+Make sure you understand when to call your provider and how to monitor signs and symptoms.

 Preparing for an appointment

 Preeclampsia is often diagnosed during a regularly scheduled prenatal appointment.
 If your primary care provider recommends certain tests for a preeclampsia diagnosis, you may also be discussing some of the following questions: